cjhopp/Thesis-test/figures/Rot_cum_flow_rates/caption.md

-\label{Figure3} Cumulative detections for all Rotokawa templates against flow rates for all Rotokawa injection wells.
+\label{Figure3} Cumulative detections for all Rotokawa templates against injection rates for all Rotokawa injection wells.